 This guide will help you to replace Mercedes ignition coil.
-Replacing Mercedes-Benz igntion coils is very easy if you have the right tools.
-These instructions apply to several Mercedes-Benz cars equipped with V6, V8 and V12 gasoline engines.
+Replacing Mercedes-Benz ignition coils is very easy if you have the right tools.
+These instructions apply to several Mercedes-Benz cars with V6, V8, and V12 gasoline engines.

 Failed ignition coils will cause engine misfire.
 The car will run rough and the engine may shake extensively.
 Check engine light will in most cases turn on.

 Replacing Mercedes Ignition Coil Packs is easy.
-If you plan on replacing only one coil you will need less than 30 minutes.
-If you are going to replace all ignition coils (6 coils on V6, 8 coils on V8, 12 coils on V12) you will need a couple of hours.
+If you plan on replacing only one coil, you will need less than 30 minutes.
+If you will replace all ignition coils (6 coils on V6, 8 coils on V8, 12 coils on V12), you will need a couple of hours.

-How to replace spark plug ignition coil on a Mercedes-Benz
+How to replace the spark plug ignition coil on a Mercedes-Benz

 - Mercedes Ignition Coil (s) CLK ML SL S CL C G CLS SLK R-Class.

 - Open the hood by pulling the hood release under the dashboard.